RatInABox-Lab/RatInABox/README.md

 * `HeadDirectionCells`
 * `VelocityCells`
 * `SpeedCells`
+* `RandomSpatialNeurons` - smooth but random spatially tuned neurons
 * `FeedForwardLayer` - calculates activated weighted sum of inputs from a provide list of input `Neurons` layers.
 * `FieldOfViewNeurons` - Egocentric encoding of what the `Agent` can see
 * `NeuralNetworkNeurons` - Maps inputs from a user provided list of input `Neurons` through a user-provided `pytorch` neural network.
 Can be used to create arbitrary and learnable representations.
-* `SuccessorFeatures` - Learns the successor features for a set of features under the current motion policy

-`FeedForwardLayer` deserves special mention.
+`FeedForwardLayer` and `NeuralNetworkNeurons` deserves special mention.
 Instead of its firing rate being determined explicitly by the state of the `Agent` it summates synaptic inputs from a provided list of input layers (which can be any `Neurons` subclass).
 This layer is the building block for how more complex networks can be studied using `RatInABox`. `NeuralNetworkNeurons` is the same except instead of linearly summating it passes inputs through any arbitrary deep neural network.

 #### **Noise**